Preparing to Offboard – Microsoft

 Remember that you will lose other University access as well, such as University computer login, UAWiFi, UA VPN, HPC account, and U-System account.

-- Students: You will lose access to your University account with Microsoft Office 365 when you are no longer a student here.
+- Students: You will lose access to your University account with Microsoft Office 365 when you are no longer an enrolled student here.
 You do not have Microsoft email, but see the information regarding Microsoft documents and software, below.
-You will keep your CatMail email address and Google services.
+Students who earn a degree will maintain a CatMail email address (though not the Google apps and Drive).
+See Preparing to Offboard - Google.

-- Student Employees: If you have employee email, you will lose access to it when you are no longer an employee.
+- Student Employees: If you have employee email (catworks.arizona.edu), you will lose access to it when you are no longer an employee.
 You will retain access to Office 365 as long as you are a student.

 - Faculty/Staff/DCCs: You will lose access to your University email and Microsoft Office 365 account when you are no longer an employee/DCC here.
 See below to prepare before your last day.

-- If you have been a student at the University, your email address will automatically re-route to CatMail after you leave, otherwise you will no longer have a University email address.
+- If you are currently a student or have earned a degree at the University in the past, your email address will automatically re-route to CatMail after you leave, otherwise you will no longer have a University email address.
 (If you were a student prior to campus email, you may want to get a University Google account at account.arizona.edu while you are still actively affiliated to keep email service..)

 - If you were laid off with the right to return, you will retain access for one year in anticipation of re-hire.